selfcustody/krux/README.md

 ```

 ## Live debug a device (Linux)
+It is not possible to drop into a live Python REPL anymore as we disabled the `MICROPY_ENABLE_COMPILER` flag in `firmware\MaixPy\components\micropython\port\include\mpconfigport.h`.
+If you enable it again it will be possible to drop into a live Python REPL by issuing an interrupt with Ctrl-C:

 If you've made a fresh build and flashed it to your device, you can connect to the device over serial connection with:
 ```bash
 screen /dev/tty.usbserial-device-name 115200